 Tutorial: Making ringtones.

 You can use Sound Studio to easily create your own ringtones using just about any audio file you already own, or using sound or audio streaming you've recorded.
-This tutorial explains how to edit your audio file in Sound Studio and save it in the appropriate format as a ringtone for your phone.

 - An audio file in a format recognized by Sound Studio